stoplightio/prism/docs/guides/http-client.md

 # Prism Client

-Prism includes a fully-featured HTTP Client that you can use to seamlessly perform requests to both a real server and a mocked document.
+Prism includes a HTTP Client that you can use to request data to both a real server or a mocked document.
 The client is modeled after Axios so it may feel familiar.

 ### Create Client from File